 Topics Map > Services > Teaching, Learning and Classrooms > Polling

-Below are some strategies for instructors to help keep track of attendance while teaching in a in a variety of classroom and online environments.
+Below are some strategies for instructors to help keep track of attendance while teaching in a variety of classroom and online environments.

-Questions using the new Echo360 (formerly known as Turning Point) Web (clicker type questions) during class session.
+Questions using the new Tracking Attendance Web (clicker type questions) during class session.
 Students can respond on any mobile devices and computers.
 Remote students join in and asynchronous can be set up to respond later.

-Bb Discussion forum asking students to post a question from the class they just attended.
+Bb Learn Original Discussion forum asking students to post a question from the class they just attended.
 Set the permissions that they do not see other posts until they post.

-Bb Learning Journals – student write up their one-minute paper right after class to reflect on what the key concepts were and what they need help with
+Bb Learn Original Journals – student write up their one-minute paper right after class to reflect on what the key concepts were and what they need help with

-Bb Attendance tool – roll call 5 minutes into class, or at the end of class to ensure students are still there.
+Bb Learn Original Attendance tool – roll call 5 minutes into class, or at the end of class to ensure students are still there.